Raising boys and understanding how they learn

 Modelling the rights habits is also necessary in raising good men.
 If your son sees you living a happy, content and successful life, he will be inspired to live in a similar way.
 Meeting boys’ emotional needs and providing them with stable, supportive and loving relationships will result in men who are well-adjusted, generous and respectful adults.

 One of the biggest challenges young men face in the 21st century is mental health.
 Poor mental health affects an individual’s thoughts, mood, behaviour or perception of the world.
-There are many different factors that can affect your son’s mental health and capacity to make good choices – from peer pressure and bullying, to managing exam stress.
+There are many different factors that can affect your son’s mental health and capacity to make good choices – from peer pressure and bullying, to managing exam stress and studying for exams.
 Encourage a healthy mental state and decision-making process by listening to his concerns, providing reassurance, creating a sense of security, building his strengths, creating space for him to be vulnerable, and seeking additional help where necessary.

 Whilst advancements in technology and global connectivity are hugely beneficial to society, they also pose negative implications, such as over-use, accessibility to inappropriate content and a reduced social presence in the ‘real world’.
 Parents can enforce practices at home such as limited screen time and password protected internet use to reduce frequency and exposure.

 With technology at hand, pornography is more easily accessible than ever and exposure can have many negative consequences for boys.Teaching boys to respect women in every aspect of their life is critical to raising good men.
 Boys need to understand that pornography does not resemble real sex and that women are not to be objectified.
 Though this can be a daunting topic to talk about with your child, it is a necessary conversation and there are ways to make it easier.
 Ultimately, boys will find it a relief to know that they have someone to talk openly to about the tough topics.